PeterWinzell/GDP-melco/report/report.md

 # Demo applications

-The real power and benefits with the VIS specification is shown when you start writing applications - any application framework that are able to speak wss[[9]](https://tools.ietf.org/html/rfc6455) and is given the right to access will be able to interface the server.
-This application can reside in the head unit , but it can also be running in a smart phone, tablet or somewhere in the cloud.
-There is actually no limitations.
+The real power and benefits of the VIS specification starts to show when you start writing applications - any application framework that are able to speak wss[[9]](https://tools.ietf.org/html/rfc6455) and is given the right to access will be able to interface the server.
+This application can reside in the head unit , in a different ECU on the vehicle network, but it can also be running in a smart phone, tablet, or roadside infrastructure, somewhere in the cloud or even inside another vehicle.
+There are actually no limitations.
 The issue here is of course if we are able to expose the vehicle signals in a secure and reliable way.
 The security measures that needs to be addressed here are not - apart from wss protocol and token auth - in scope for the w3C specification.
-This is something that needs to be adressed by each OEM or implementor.
+This is something that needs to be adressed by each OEM, and perhaps even be regulated on a state level in order to achieve real and secure standards.

-Demo examples : T.B.A (iPhone client, JAva application , Qt applicaton, Javascript/HTML application)
+**Android demo**<br>
+The implementation was succesfully demonstrated at the Genivi AMM meeting in Birmimham - 10 - 11 May, 2017.
+We implemented an Android client[x] that subscribed to speed and rpm and that was able to toggle the parking brake and the cruise control of a openDS[x] simulated car.

+**iPhone demo**<br>
+We also tested to an iPhone client that listened to the speed signal in a similar fashion.
+This client was written in swift x.x.

+**HTML5 demo**<br>
+We used a test client that were written in Javascript to demonstrate the getVSS request.

+**Qt test client**<br>
+Qt test client that were executed on the pc in Linux/Windows and Mac OS.

+The ability to address the server from all these different clients executed on a number of different devices, demonstrates the interoperability of the web socket protocol and gives credit to the VIS specification.

 # Tests